 Gynecomastia NYC This website is dedicated to all men and boys, in New York and around the world, who suffer from this condition – and to the women who understand and sympathize with their men.
-It is hoped that the information contained here will reassure readers that they are not alone and that, as contrasted with many medical conditions for which there is unfortunately no cure or hope, there is suitable treatment available to provide them with a trim, taut and masculine chest.
+It is hoped that the information contained here will reassure readers that they are not alone and that, as contrasted with many medical conditions for which there is, unfortunately, no cure or hope, there is suitable treatment available to provide them with a trim, taut and masculine chest.

 Gynecomastia, or male breast enlargement, is a benign condition affecting a significant number of men and adolescent boys.
-The term Gynecomastia is derived from the Greek words gyne (meaning female) and mastos (meaning breast) – in essence, a female type breast or contour on a man.
+The term Gynecomastia has derived from the Greek words gyne (meaning female) and mastos (meaning breast) – in essence, a female type breast or contour on a man.

 Although it is a benign condition and does not predispose to breast cancer or other problems, the presence of gynecomastia has a profound physical and emotional effect on a guy.
 In essence, it makes him feel less of a man.
 He cannot wear snug shirts or T-shirts, he is reluctant to remove his shirt in public, to swim, to indulge in sporting events or even to go to the gym to work out.
-He is often the butt of jokes, taunting, bullying and even physical abuse.
+He is often the butt of jokes, taunting, bullying, and even physical abuse.
 It is a source of continued embarrassment and emotional distress for him.
-For young and sensitive adolescent boys, it may lead to isolation, poor self image, loss of self esteem, reluctance to socialize with women and even poor grades at school.
+For young and sensitive adolescent boys, it may lead to isolation, poor self-image, loss of self-esteem, reluctance to socialize with women and even poor grades at school.
 Psychological depression is not uncommon.
 Furthermore, in many circumstances, there is accompanying pain or tenderness of the breasts as well.
 And in rare circumstances, there can even be lactation (production of milk).

 The majority of these cases begin during adolescence.
 In some, the enlargement begins around puberty and will gradually subside over several years.
 But for many young men, it does not subside and it remains for life – affecting them in untold ways.

 Assuming gynecomastia has been stable for at least several years and that any underlying causes have been discovered and treated, the best treatment for gynecomastia is surgery.
 There is no diet, no exercise, no pills, no massage, no injections, etc which can provide any substantial improvement other than surgery.
-Once gynecomastia surgery is performed and all the excess tissue is removed, the results are long lasting and the tissue does not re-grow (except if one gains substantial weight after surgery or takes certain drugs or anabolic steroids).
+Once gynecomastia surgery is performed and all the excess tissue is removed, the results are long-lasting and the tissue does not re-grow (except if one gains substantial weight after surgery or takes certain drugs or anabolic steroids).
 It is similar to a woman who has a mastectomy for breast cancer – her breast does not re-grow spontaneously – it has to be reconstructed by a surgeon.

 WHAT EXACTLY IS GYNECOMASTIA?